 Cut back on gambling

-15. Avoid games with microtransactions
+Avoid games with in-app purchases

 You can save money fast, even on a low income, by making some simple daily and household changes.
-You’d be surprised just how quickly you can save up a lot by following our simple tips listed below.

 Invest in a keep cup